nicolasAmat/MCC-Reachability/README.md

 # Oracles and Report for the Reachability category of the Model Checking Contest

 This repository includes scripts to generate oracles for the 2022 edition of the Model Checking Contest for the Reachability category.
-The `smpt/` subdirectory also includes scripts to run a 2022 edition report.
+The `raw_runs/` subdirectory also includes scripts to compute a 2022 edition report.

 ## Usage